Geraldine Finlayson: Honors and awards

+In 2018, Finlayson was appointed adjunct professor at Liverpool John Moores University's Faculty of Science.

+In 2019, Finlayson was bestowed the Gibraltar Medallion of Distinction, together with her husband Clive, for their work on Gorham's Cave.

 Personal life

-Finlayson's husband, Clive Finlayson, is an evolutionary ecologist who is also connected to the Gibraltar Museum and who, along with his wife, participates in digs in the Neanderthal caves in Gibraltar and elsewhere.
+Finlayson's husband, Clive Finlayson, is an evolutionary ecologist who is curator at the Gibraltar National Museum and who, along with his wife, participates in digs in the Neanderthal caves in Gibraltar and elsewhere.
 He keeps a blog about these activities at clivehumanevo.blogspot.com, and they have collaborated on many papers and other writings.
 He is the author of the book Neanderthals and Modern Humans.
 They have a son together.